‘DOOL’ Spoilers: Brady Finds Cursed Amulet In Eric’s Room — Did He Kill Deimos? Fans Don’t Think So

 Days Of Our Lives spoilers indicate that the killer will turn out to be someone everyone least suspected.

 Spoilers from Daytime Royalty for the week of August 14 state that the killer will be revealed next week.
-A member of the forum suggested that going by the clue that the real killer will turn out to be someone who has not come under suspicious so far, the list of suspects can be narrowed down to Abby, Gabi, Lani and Eli.
+A member of the forum suggested that going by the clue that the real killer will turn out to be someone who has not come under suspicious so far, the list of suspects can be narrowed down to Abby, Gabi, Lani, and Eli.

-However, Eli and Lani already have an alibi, thus fans are speculating that Abby or Gabi most likely killed Deimos.
+However, Eli and Lani already have an alibi.
+Thus, fans are speculating that Abby or Gabi most likely killed Deimos.

 The Inquisitr has discussed the assumptions underlying popular fan theory that Abby killed Deimos (view page here).